 Lyubov Krechmanska graduated from Kyiv National Economic University in 1993 (economist specification).
 She started her career at Biuro Prawno-Rachunkowe M.W.
 Miziołębscy as an accountant in 1999 and developed her experience in financial sphere working as chief accountant at Calzedonia Master Polska Sp. z o.o.
-In 2001 Ms. Krechmanska joined IC& Partners Sp. z o.o. as a Financial Director.
+In 2001 Ms. Krechmanska joined IC& Partners Sp. z o.o. as a

+Financial Director.
 She participated in audits of financial statements and reports on the use of EU funds at WBS Rachunkowość i Consulting Sp. z o.o. working as auditors' Assistant and extended her professional experience at Villa Palladio Sp. z o.o. as Financial Director of the company in years 2006-2007.
 Ms. Krechmanska became an owner of the company KLK Lyubov Krechmanska in 2006 cooperating with companies in the matters of the settlement of projects funded from EU funds, bookkeeping and personnel matters of companies and entrepreneurs.
 Since March 2011 Ms. Krechmanska is a member of the Supervisory Board IC&Partners Warsaw S.A.

-Provided that Denys Dzenzers'kyy left the position of A Director, Executive Director on November, 19, 2012 after being elected to Verkhovna Rada, the legislative body of Ukraine and Extraordinary General Meeting of WESTA ISIC S.A. held on February 27, 2013 accepted the resignation of Christoph Kossmann, B Director, Executive Director and appointed new B Directors.
+The Extraordinary General Meeting of WESTA ISIC S.A. held on February 27, 2013 accepted the resignation of Mr. Christoph Kossmann, B Director, Executive Director and appointed new B Directors.
 Since February 27, 2013 the Board of Directors is comprised of:

-Name Position Date of appointment Expiration of term of office Dmytro Nikitin A Director, Executive Director November 24, 2010 2018 Eriks Martinovskis B Director, Executive Director February 27, 2013 2018 Frank Pletsch B Director, Executive Director February 27, 2013 2018 Eugenii Cherviachenko C Director, Independent Director November 23, 2011 2018 Lyubov Krechmanska C Director, Independent Director November 23, 2011 2018
+Name Position Date of appointment Expiration of term of office Dmytro Nikitin A Director, Executive Director November 24, 2010 2018 Eriks Martinovskis B Director, Executive Director February 27, 2013 2018 Frank Pletsch B Director, Executive Director ve Director February 27, 2013 Eugenii Cherviachenko C Director, Independent Director November 23, 2011 2018 Lyubov Krechmanska C Director, Independent Director November 23, 2011 2018